Broilmaster Premium Gas Grills

 Broilmaster Premium Gas Grills were introduced to the states in 1966.
 The original G-1000 – though smaller than the grills we make today – featured the now-legendary bowtie burner fitted into a heavy-duty cast head with the trademarked rib pattern on the lid.

-Broilmaster’s unique grill head featured a deep bottom casting that allowed more uniform temperature across the cooking grid.
+Broilmaster’s unique grill head features a deep bottom casting that allows more uniform temperature across the cooking grid.
 To demonstrate its ability to heat evenly, Broilmaster Sales Representatives would place five slices of bread on the grill (at the center and corners), wait 30 seconds, and remove the slices to reveal perfectly uniform toast – no hot spots and no dead spots.
-At first, Broilmasters were sold exclusively through natural gas utilities.
-Propane models were added as 20-lb.
+Broilmaster’s patented stainless steel Bowtie Burner found in their P3 and P4 Series is what allows that to take place (pictured to the left).
+At first, Broilmaster grills were sold exclusively as natural gas.
+Propane models were then added as 20-lb.
 LP tanks and became widely available for home use.

 Today, Broilmaster offers models with multi-level cooking grids, separate burner controls, stainless steel griddles, and the company’s exclusive Smoker Shutter – which doubles the grill’s versatility by allowing backyard chefs to slow roast and smoke game, vegetables, poultry, and other large cuts.